NFL MVP update: Best bets, biggest risers, more after Week 2 | amNewYork

 Updated NFL MVP Odds

-Josh Allen (+400) remains the betting favorite, and it’s hard to argue against it.
-Allen was 26-31 for 297 yards and three touchdowns, while adding 56 yards and a touchdown on the ground.
-He also did that against the defending Super Bowl champions.
-While Allen did throw two interceptions, one bounced in and out of Isaiah McKenzie’s hands, so it’s hard to fault Allen.
-He’s going to be the engine that drives the Bills all season and if Week 1 is any indication, it’s a powerful engine.
+Josh Allen (+340) remains the betting favorite but has seen his odds go from +400 to +340 in a week’s span, which makes them a little less favorable to bet on since a $10 bet will now only earn you a $340 profit as opposed to a $400 one.
+Still pretty solid though.

+Allen has completed 75.4% of his passes in the first two games of the season as offensive coordinator Ken Dorsey is using the quick-hitting passing game as a fill-in for a rushing attack.
+The Bills quarterback also has 614 yards passing and seven touchdowns through two games, while also adding 66 yards and a touchdown on the ground.

-I think the rushing yards is what most separates Allen from Patrick Mahomes (+600) when it comes to potential NFL MVP voting, but Mahomes looked equally as good throwing the ball on Sunday.
-He went 30-39 for 360 yards and five touchdowns against an admittedly average Cardinals defense.
-Mahomes is clearly not going to shy away from pushing the ball without Tyreek Hill, so he remains a good bet at these odds because we know the Chiefs will remain one of the best teams in football.
+I think the rushing yards is what most separates Allen from Patrick Mahomes (+460) when it comes to potential NFL MVP voting, but Mahomes has looked equally as good and has also seen his odds jump recently as these two begin to separate themselves from the pack.
+Mahomes has completed 73% of his passes so far for 595 yards and seven touchdowns, but he has no interceptions as opposed to Allen’s two.

-I am still surprised to see Aaron Rodgers (+1500) with the fifth-best odds.
-The Packers looked bad on Sunday, and it’s becoming apparent that their strategy to replace Davante Adams with nobody was a poor one.
-Green Bay’s rookie receivers could become solid NFL contributors because they’re talented young players, but it’s not going to happen in the first half of this season, so it’s hard to envision Rodgers winning NFL MVP throwing to this receiving corps.

-A quarterback has won this award each of the last nine years, so it’s probably your best bet to put your money on a quarterback.
-However, the only other position that has won an NFL MVP since 1986 is running back, and Saquon Barkley (+19000) certainly looked like he has the talent to match past winners like Adrian Peterson and Shaun Alexander.
+Allen is more mistake-prone, which still makes Mahomes a good bet to take the MVP, but, as I mentioned above, Allen’s rushing upside could be the difference.

+Speaking of rushing upside, Jalen Hurts (+1000) has entered the conversation with the third-best odds after Week 2.
+The Eagles quarterback has completed 70% of his passes for 576 yards on the season.
+He’s also rushed for 147 yards and three touchdowns, which will be important for him since he only has one touchdown pass through the first two games.